DGP-Studio/Snap.Hutao.Docs/docs/en/advanced/known-issue.md

 The issue occurs at early May 2023, and caused by MiHoYo's anti-cheat module update.
 Disable the multi-client and restart the game to fix it.

+This issue is planned to be fixed in the following versions.

 ## Snap Hutao No Response or Cash when Using Real-time Notes

 A current local database issue will cause Snap Hutao to no response or even crash.